gpsvncl/ETC_CNN/README.md

 ### Environment and Installation

 The libpcap, dpkt and pypcap library is needed in this repository.
 When you using the program, please use **python3**.
+This repository has been test in Ubuntu 16.04 OS.

 #### Libpcap installation